Ch-Taymoor-Ahmad/Apple-Grab-Game/README.md

    - End the game when the timer reaches 0.

 3. **Hand Animation**: Add an animation for grabbing items (e.g., scaling or changing the sprite).

-Would you like help implementing any of these optional features or further tweaking the design?
-Let me know!